1987–1989 JVP insurrection: Insurgency in Kallar

 The DJV was active in Trincomalee which the LTTE declared its capital city.
 The first notable activity was when 50 members of the DJV raided the camp in Kallar prior to the heavy deployment of the IPKF.
 After a 20-minute gunfight, the DJV captured the camp.
 The DJVs Trincomalee sector killed 14 Jawans in a landmine blast in 1989.
-Many at the time was unaware of this attack, and in order to avoid conflict with the Indian army, JVP did not claim responsibility.
+Many at the time were unaware of this attack, and in order to avoid conflict with the Indian army, JVP did not claim responsibility.